Step 2: Run it

 In batch mode, the runtime loads all input facts from CSV files on disk, evaluates the program once, and then exits.

-We continues from Step 1 using reachability program reachability.dl.
+We continue from Step 1 using reachability program reachability.dl.

 .input Source(IO="file", filename="Source.csv", delimiter=",")